TritonDataCenter/rfd/rfd/0026/README.md

 and the new machine would then have the specified volumes mounted when it starts, and the appropriate references will be added to indicate that this machine uses the listed volumes.

-When listing or getting a machine via cloudapi, this `volumes` property will also be included.
-In the future, we may also decide to make it possible to search by volume(s).

 #### New `/volumes` endpoints